aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Maximum likelihood
      - Perform jump distance fitting using maximum likelihood estimation (MLE).
 The default is sum-of-squared residuals (SS) fitting of the cumulative histogram of jump distances.

+   * - MLE significance level
+     - Sets the significance level.
+This is used when testing the log-likelihood ratio during maximum likelihood fitting that an increase in model parameters improves the model.

    * - Fit restarts
      - The number of restarts to attempt when fitting using the CMAES optimiser.
 A higher number produces and more robust fit solution since the best fit of all the restarts is selected.